PARISH COUNCIL INFORMATION

 We employ a clerk to run the administration of the Council.
 Our current clerk is Debbie Radford-Lewis.
 The registered address for the Parish Council is Higher Bickhams, Whitestone, Exeter, EX4 2HP, the phone number is 079 323 86023 and the email is email@example.com.

-We meet twelve times a year on the first, non-Bank Holiday Monday of the month, in the John Bromell Room of Tedburn St Mary’s Village Hall and also at Pathfinder Village Hall.
+We meet eleven times a year on the first, non-Bank Holiday Monday of the month, in the John Bromell Room of Tedburn St Mary’s Village Hall and also at Pathfinder Village Hall.
 There is no meeting in August.

 The meetings usually start at 7.30pm but occasionally start at 7.00pm if there is a presentation by an outside agency.